-Spread across the Pacific ocean between Papua New Guinea and Japan, Micronesia has three major factors attracting divers to this beautiful area.
+Spread across the Pacific Ocean between Papua New Guinea and Japan, the islands of Micronesia have three major factors attracting divers to this beautiful area.

 First is the rich biodiversity.
-Micronesia is in the Indo Pacific Coral Triangle, right near the Philippines, PNG and Indonesia, and the number of species and abundance of marine life is astounding.
+Micronesia is located right in the Indo Pacific Coral Triangle, right near the Philippines, Papua New Guinea and Indonesia, and the number of species and abundance of marine life is astounding.
 Both Yap and Palau sit atop huge ocean trenches, and are frequented by many large visitors including sharks and manta rays.

 Diving Destinations in Micronesia

 All visitors to Micronesia travelling through Guam are required to complete the online US Customs and Border Protection ESTA application.
 The cost is approximately $15 USD.
 Australian passport holders require a valid passport with a validity of at least 6 months beyond their intended stay.
 For more information and for holders of other passports, please refer to the Department of Foreign Affairs and Trade website for the latest travel advice.

 The currency is the US Dollar (USD).
 One Australian dollar is worth approximately $$0.75USD.

 English is widely spoken, and there are around 20 Micronesian languages.